-- A label, Project Need, is provided to the set of five criteria that define it. - Instructions are provided to the applicants that their narrative response: - should address each of the criteria. - \circ will be evaluated using a five-point scale (see Figure 1).
+- A label, Project Need, is assigned to the set of five criteria that define it. - Instructions are provided to the applicants that their narrative response: - o should address each of the criteria. - o will be evaluated using a six-point scale (see Figure 1).